Making child arrangements

 Sorting out how to pay for your children is another part of making child arrangements - find out more about working out child maintenance.

-You can get advice and support if your partner being aggressive
+You can get advice and support if your partner is being aggressive

 You should always get help making child arrangements if your partner makes you feel anxious or threatened.